 Kangaroo Kids can benefit children and families who are affected by illness or conditions that limit life expectancy, such as:

 - End-stage cancers

 - Inoperable cardiac defects

 - Severe multi-system disorders

 Pediatric Supportive Care is different from hospice.
-You do not need to choose to stop treatment measures for the child.
-The child can get care at any point in his or her illness.
+You do not need to choose to stop treatment measures for the child, and your Pediatric Team will work closely with your Treating Medical Team.